Believe it or not, as a new entrepreneur—whether you’ve started an online business or offline business—one of your biggest hurdles is time management.

 For example, reading this post is good, right?

-Sure, you need to learn every single day to have the skills and inspiration to grow your business, but it doesn’t drive your business forward.
+Sure, you need to learn every single day to have the skills and inspiration to build a network marketing business, but it doesn’t drive your business forward.

 If I didn’t do those things every single day, then nothing really got accomplished that day.